 It is essential that you understand key statistics around user behavior such as what decisions your customers make to successfully transition from being active leads to satisfied customers.
 The purchase consideration pathway can give you a lot of insight around how and where to focus your digital marketing efforts.

-When you know where people are coming from, why they opt in, what causes they to buy, you are much better positioned to deliver a comprehensive and successful omni channel marketing strategy.
+When you know where people are coming from, why they opt-in, what causes them to buy, you are much better positioned to deliver a comprehensive and successful omnichannel marketing strategy.
 The better you understand your target market and it’s decision making steps, the easier it will be for you to boost conversions and enhance profitability.

 Get On-Boarding Right

 If you are like me, chances are you’ve heard about a popular website, application or service, tried it out and instantly signed out, never to open it or consider its creators ever again.
 It happens all the time but why?

 One of the most important elements of purpose-driven design is getting the user experience right the first time.
 If your website has a popup banner that starts playing music and it is turning away potential customers this could be a huge problem.

 The same goes for people who download your mobile website or app for the first time.
 You can’t risk getting an initial interaction wrong.
 You want people to love your product from the first time they start using it.

 It is essential that people understand how to use your website to navigate to the decisions you want them to take.
 Don’t let onboarding be an afterthought.
 Spend the time and money to ensure that the people using your website are doing it in the smoothest and most seamless way possible.